Audi A7 hybrid running costs, insurance, warranty & tax

 Low running costs are a feature of the Audi A7 TFSI e, even if high insurance groups ruin the party somewhat

 Considering the high price of an Audi A7 TFSI e and the performance it offers, its qualifying for low company-car tax will no doubt be appealing to business executives and company directors.
-That said, Audi isn’t alone in this low-emissions, low-tax premium-car segment – the plug-in Porsche Panamera E-Hybrid and fully electric Tesla Model S being two other impressive options.
+That said, Audi isn’t alone in this low-emissions, low-tax premium-car segment – the plug-in Porsche Panamera hybrid and fully electric Tesla Model S are two other impressive options.

 Audi A7 hybrid insurance group

 Compared to its low CO2 emissions figures, the Audi A7 plug-in hybrid’s insurance groups are through the roof.
-Entry-level Sport cars with the less powerful engine (badged 50 TFSI e) sit in group 45, whereas plusher models, such as the Competition or Black Edition with the more powerful engine (badged 55 TFSI e) sit in group 49.
+Entry-level Sport cars with the less powerful engine (badged 50 TFSI e) sit in group 46, whereas the range-topping Competition with the more powerful engine (badged 55 TFSI e) sits in group 50.

 Audi’s recommended service intervals depend on how the car is used.
 Higher-mileage vehicles that spend more time on motorways and main roads should get serviced every two years or 18,600 miles (whichever comes sooner).
 Cars that typically do fewer miles and shorter trips are advised to get a service every 12 months or 9,300 miles.